Shadows in Flight

 Language: Maybe a few words.
 Nothing harsh that I can recall

 Violence: A few scenes, mostly involving aliens.
-Once scene of kids beating the crap out of each other.
+Once scene of

 Sex: Mentioned a few times, more from kids who think it’s gross.